holepunchto/pear-docs/building-blocks/hypercore.md

 #### **`core.discoveryKey`**

 Buffer containing a key derived from the core's public key.
-In contrast to `core.key,` this key does not allow you to verify the data.
+In contrast to `core.key,` this key does not allows to verify the data.
 It can be used to announce or look for peers that are sharing the same core, without leaking the core key.

 > The above properties are populated after [`ready`](hypercore.md#await-core.ready) has been emitted.
 Will be `null` before the event.